BenFrancka/cypress-demo/README.md

 - Goal: We want to seperate our concerns and keep our objects and methods seperate from the test itself.

 - Why?
 This makes our test modular and reusable.
-Imagine if you were testing a whole suite of feautures, with multiple login components.
+Imagine if you were testing a whole suite of features, with multiple login components.
 By seperating our concerns we can run multiple login tests and only change a few lines of code.
 This also makes the test more maintainable if a feature were to change in an update.

 - Create a folder to hold your JavaScript Class for the login page, then create a file in that folder for that class.
 I made a `pages` folder and a `login-page.js` file.